This site uses cookies

 CC3 Approve contract exemptions to the procurement process in accordance with the financial limits set out in Contract Standing Orders.

-CC4 Approve the financial settlement of all insurance and legal claims or requests for compensation where:
+CC4 Approve the financial settlement of all insurance and legal claims or requests for compensation and must report to the Commissioner where:

-1. The total compensation to be paid is £100,000 or less (to include multiple or linked claims/claimants) except in the case of accident claims where the threshold will be £200,000 or less; and
+1. The total compensation to be paid is £100,000 or less (to include multiple or linked claims/claimants) and in the case of accident claims where the threshold will be

 2. they do not involve chief police officers or police staff Chief Officers; and